March Madness Advertising: Your Final Four Strategies for Success

 People spend more and more time watching online videos (videos on desktops, laptops, and tablets) every year.
 In 2018, people only spent about one hour and 38 minutes watching digital videos, but in 2023, that number jumped to around three hours and 11 minutes!

-A 2020 survey revealed that TVs remained the most commonly used devices for watching online video content, followed by computers, used by around half of the respondents.
+A 2020 survey revealed that TVs remained the most commonly used device for watching online video content, followed by computers, which around half of the respondents used.

 In 2023, the amount of money US advertisers spend on digital video programmatically will surpass linear TV ad spending.
-Nearly 9 in 10 of all digital video ad dollars will transact programmatically for the next few years.
+Nearly 9 in 10 of all digital video ad dollars will be transacted programmatically for the next few years.

 Consumers can stream content anywhere at any time with these devices because they are portable and easily carried around, providing greater convenience and flexibility in terms of when and where they can access online videos.